joshuafinch/Personal-Website/content/post/multiple-configurations.md

 This is an extensible solution, and you can always create as many configurations, and as many schemes as your product requires.

-In the next blog post, i'll be going over using `.xcconfig` files to [better manage your shared configuration build settings](/manage-your-build-settings-with-xcconfigs).
+In the next blog post, i'll be going over using `.xcconfig` files to {{< link relref="manage-your-build-settings-with-xcconfigs" text="better manage your shared configuration build settings" >}}.